On Stellar Migration from Andromeda to the Milky Way: Result Discussion

 \subsection{Comparison with \textit{Gaia} DR3 data}

 To assess whether HVSs from Andromeda reaching the Milky Way is ruled out by observations, we compare the simulated HVSs at present time with star data from the \textit{Gaia} Data Release 3 (DR3) \citep{GAIA_2016, GAIA_val, GAIA_2022}.
 We use the same radius of $40\,\mathrm{kpc}$ around the Sun as before and a velocity filter of $v > 500\,\mathrm{km\, s^{-1}}$ in the rest frame of the MWC.
-It is important to note that only objects with full and accurate position and velocity information are eligible for this analysis.
-Only a small fraction of the total \textit{Gaia} catalogue fulfils these criteria.
-The data selection from the \textit{Gaia} catalogue and the velocity coordinate transformations are detailed in Appendix~\ref{App:Gaia-data} and \ref{App:GAIA-Trafo}, respectively.
+It is important to note that only objects with measured radial velocity, full astrometric solution (sky position, parallax, proper motions) and sufficient measurement accuracy are eligible for this analysis.
+Only 10721 objects of the total \textit{Gaia} catalogue fulfil these criteria.
+Our methods of selecting data from the \textit{Gaia} catalogue, and the velocity coordinate transformations are detailed in Appendix~\ref{App:Gaia-data} and \ref{App:GAIA-Trafo}, respectively.

 In \autoref{fig:GAIA skymap}, we compare the positional data.
-The top panel shows the star positions, projected on to the Galactic plane with their height above it shown as colour.
-The stars approximately form an elliptic shape around the MWC with much fewer stars on the side of the Sun than opposite of it.
-A large concentration of high-velocity stars around the MWC and the Galactic disc is expected due to the high stellar density in this region.
+The top panel shows the star positions, projected on to the Galactic plane with their elevation above it shown as colour.
+Almost all shown stars are close to zero elevation.
+The majority of stars is contained within an arc shape that is densest around the MWC.
+The area outside the arc is only sparsely populated.
+We expect a large concentration of high-velocity stars around the MWC and the Galactic disc due to the high stellar density in this region.
 In the bottom panel, the population density on the sky is displayed.
 We notice a prominent feature directly on the Galactic disc where the number of stars seems unexpectedly low.
-This is due to inaccurate measurements caused by high source density, and the corresponding data cuts.
-Comparing this panel with \autoref{fig:skymap-present}, we see that \textit{Gaia} observes stars at the region opposite Andromeda where we expect a concentration of HVSs from the simulation.
+This is due to inaccurate measurements caused by dust attenuation along the line of sight, and the corresponding data cuts.
+Comparing this panel with \autoref{fig:skymap-present}, we see that \textit{Gaia} observes stars at the region opposite Andromeda where we expect a concentration of HVSs from the simulation results.
 Overall, the distribution is very different from the isotropic scatter of the simulated HVSs.

+Further, we directly compare the HVS velocity directions from the simulation results in the MWC rest frame with the corresponding \textit{Gaia} data in \autoref{fig:GAIA vel skymap}.
+The simulation results in the top panel show a narrow range of possible directions which, expectedly, lie opposite of the position of Andromeda on the sky.
+The distribution of HVS directions in the equal-mass scenario is broader than in the half-mass scenario while also being less concentrated in the center.
+This is caused by stronger gravitational focusing of the trajectories in the equal-mass scenario, meaning the trajectories that reach the Milky Way in the half-mass scenario, on average, point more directly from Andromeda at the Milky Way.